bufbuild-ru/docs/docs/protovalidate/quickstart/grpc-java/index.md

 3. Adding a Connect interceptor.
 4. Testing your validation logic.

-Just need an example?"
+Just need an example?
 There's an example of Protovalidate for gRPC and Java in [GitHub](https://github.com/bufbuild/buf-examples/tree/main/protovalidate/grpc-java/finish).

 ## Prerequisites